PVE-System/pve-system/README.md

 Each component is responsible for managing its own logic, API calls, and rendering the frontend.

-Example: ClientPageTabInfos is responsible for rendering client information and making related API calls.
+Example: `app/components/ClientPageTabInfos/ClientPageTabInfos.tsx` is responsible for rendering client information and making related API calls.

 - Styles: Styling is applied within the same folder as the component using a file named styles.ts.